 The following are answers to the most commonly asked questions regarding Choice for 2017-18:

-First Choice acceptance notification letters will be sent via U.S. mail in late February/early March 2017 to the address on file with your child's application.
-Letters will direct parents to contact the school of Choice to confirm enrollment.
-Schools will receive the Choice lists as well and will also contact families to confirm acceptance.
+First Choice acceptance notification emails or letters via U.S. mail were sent the first week of March to the email or postal address on file with your child's application.
+The notification directs parents to contact the school of Choice to confirm enrollment.
+Schools also received the Choice lists and will also contact families to confirm acceptance.

-Schools may only enroll Choice applicants until they have reached a pre-determined "non-resident" capacity for each grade level.
-Some schools have very low non-resident capacity and very high numbers of applications.
+Schools may only enroll Choice applicants until they have reached a pre-determined capacity for each grade level.
+Some schools have very low capacity for Choice students and receive a very high number of Choice applications.
 If you applied to only these types of schools, your child's chances of acceptance will be very low.
-By mid March, if you have not been contacted by a school of your Choice, your child will not likely be enrolled there, and you are encouraged to visit your neighborhood school to request a tour.
+If you have not been contacted by a school of your Choice by the end of May 2017, your child will not likely be offered enrollment there, and you are encouraged to visit your neighborhood school to request a tour.

 Our New Location

 The Neighborhood Schools and Enrollment Options department has relocated to the new Family Welcome and Enrollment Center in Annex 12 at the Education Center.
 Our new telephone number is 619-260-2410.
 You can also send us questions electronically using the online Enrollment Options contact form, and you will receive an email response.
 We look forward to seeing you in our new office!